510: The Painted Hills

 [Sung.]
 Puppy Chow, for a full year, until he’s full dead.

-This is a paraphrase of an advertising slogan for Purina Puppy Chow: “Puppy Chow for a full year, till he’s full grown.”
+This is a parody of a late 1970s/early ‘80s advertising slogan for Purina Puppy Chow: “Puppy Chow for a full year, till he’s full grown.”

 Planet Hollywood is an international chain of restaurants featuring movie memorabilia.
-It is partly owned by various Hollywood celebrities, including Arnold Schwarzenegger, Sylvester Stallone, and Bruce Willis.
+It was launched in 1991 with backing from various Hollywood celebrities, including Arnold Schwarzenegger, Sylvester Stallone, and Bruce Willis.

 Oh, geez, a river runs through it, and Greek food runs through me, I tell ya.